Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: New York Home Heating Fuel Comparison

-Households have a choice of fuels that can be used when it comes to heating.
-Natural Gas is the most common choice in New York, used by 4,725,574 or 61% of residents.
-The next most popular primary heating fuel for New York homeowners is Electricity, used by 1,365,710 homes (18%).
+Families have a choice of fuels that can be used when it comes to heating.
+Natural Gas is the preferred choice in New York, used by 4,725,574 or 61% of households.
+The 2nd most popular primary heating fuel for New York families is Electricity, used by 1,365,710 homes (18%).
 The remaining homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).

 Heating Oil (Fuel Oil) Use in New York